BanukaKA/DatasortingAlgorithms/README.md

 # DatasortingAlgorithms
-Included some famous data sorting algorithms python written by me
+Included some famous data sorting algorithms python written by me for practice by my own

 Currently Included : Bubble Sort and Insertion sort